lmcinnes/umap/doc/plotting.rst

     mapper = umap.UMAP().fit(fmnist.data[:30000])

-The goal is to be able t hover over different points and see data associated with the given point (or points) under the cursor.
+The goal is to be able to hover over different points and see data associated with the given point (or points) under the cursor.
 For this simple demonstration we'll just use the target information of the point.
 To create hover information you need to construct a dataframe of all the data you would like to appear in the hover.
-Each row should correspond to a source data points (appearing in the same order), and the columns can provide whatever extra data you would like to display in the hover tooltip.
-In this case we'll need a dataframe that can include the index of the point, its target number, and the actual name of the type of fashion item tat target corresponds to.
+Each row should correspond to a source of data points (appearing in the same order), and the columns can provide whatever extra data you would like to display in the hover tooltip.
+In this case we'll need a dataframe that can include the index of the point, its target number, and the actual name of the type of fashion item that target corresponds to.
 This is easy to quickly put together using pandas.

 .. code:: python3